Yemen rebels strike oil depot in Saudi city hosting F1 race | Headlines

 The attack targeted the same fuel depot that the Houthis had attacked in recent days, the North Jiddah Bulk Plant that sits just southeast of the city's international airport and is a crucial hub for Muslim pilgrims heading to Mecca.
 No injuries were reported in the attack.

 The Saudi Arabian Oil Co, known as Saudi Aramco, did not immediately respond to a request for comment.
-Saudi authorities acknowledged a “hostile operation” by the Houthis targeting the depot, without describing the weapon used in the attack.
+Saudi authorities acknowledged a "hostile operation" by the Houthis targeting the depot with a missile.

 Brig Gen Turki al-Malki, a spokesman for the Saudi-led coalition, said the fire damaged two tanks and was put out without injuries.